 The summer-long Congressional Black Caucus Foundation, Incorporated (CBCF) Pathways to the C-Suite Internship Program partners rising college seniors and recently graduated students with some of the nation’s top executives in the private sector to experience how public policy is influenced and developed at every level.
 Through the Pathways to the C-Suite Internship Program, participants gain practical and meaningful work experience in a corporate setting and obtain first-hand experience working with organizations whose top priorities include diversity employment retention and internship-to-employment opportunities.
 Interns receive housing, a $3,000 stipend, and are placed in a corporate sponsor’s office.
 Interns interact with senior-level business leaders, explore multifaceted business challenges, and build skills to prepare them for careers in corporate America.
 Over the course of the 9-week internship, participants also take part in business networking, team building events, and leadership development sessions to enhance their professional and leadership skills.

-CBCF staff will offer two information sessions to allow prospective applicants to learn more about our internship program.
+CBCF staff will offer information sessions to allow prospective applicants to learn more about our internship program.
 Should this be of interest, please register for the information session of your choice:

 Use the link below to register for the information session on February 13th at 6:00 PM EST: